Well diversified market

 The yield on European equities looks competitive when compared with government bonds, high-quality corporate bonds or equities in other developed regions.
 In a world of persistently low growth, where secure income is at a premium, this could be a supportive feature for European markets in 2016.

-European equities represent a core capability at Henderson, with more than USD28.6 billion* invested across the Pan European market on behalf of clients.
+European equities represent a core capability at Henderson, with more than US$24.3bn* invested across the Pan European market on behalf of clients.
 Since Henderson first invested in European equities in 1974, the firm has developed a broad range of tailored products to meet investors' needs.

 As a pure investment manager, Henderson understands the importance of helping clients to achieve their long-term investment objectives.
 We strive to offer a broad range of traditional and innovative products, backed up with a strong set of values and an emphasis on putting the client first.